 From time to time, we may consider strategic transactions, such as collaborations, acquisitions of companies, asset purchases, joint ventures and out- or in-licensing of drug candidates or technologies.
-For example, we will evaluate and, if strategically attractive, seek to enter into collaborations, including with biotechnology or pharmaceutical companies, hospitals or other third parties.
+For example, we entered a Collaboration and License Agreement with Hanmi in December 2019, pursuant to which we granted Hanmi the exclusive rights to develop, manufacture and commercialize FLX475 in the Republic of Korea the Republic of China (Taiwan), and the People's Republic of China, including the special administrative regions of Macau and Hong Kong (the "Hanmi Territory").
 The competition for partners is intense, and the negotiation process may be time-consuming and complex.
 If we are not able to enter into collaborations or other strategic transactions, or continue our existing collaboration, we may not have access to required liquidity or expertise to further develop our potential future drug candidates or our drug discovery and development engine.
 Any such collaboration, or other strategic transaction, may require us to incur non-recurring or other charges, increase our near- and long-term expenditures and pose significant integration or implementation challenges or disrupt our management or business.
 We may acquire additional technologies and assets, form strategic alliances or create joint ventures with third parties that we believe will complement or augment our existing business, but we may not be able to realize the benefit of acquiring such assets.
 Conversely, any new collaboration that we do enter into may be on terms that are not optimal for us.
 These transactions would entail numerous operational and financial risks, including:

-- · exposure to unknown liabilities; - disruption of our business and diversion of our management's time and attention in order to manage a collaboration or develop acquired products, drug candidates or technologies; - incurrence of substantial debt or dilutive issuances of equity securities to pay transaction consideration or costs; - higher-than-expected collaboration, acquisition or integration costs, write-downs of assets or goodwill or impairment charges, increased amortization expenses; - · difficulty and cost in facilitating the collaboration or combining the operations and personnel of any acquired business; - impairment of relationships with key suppliers, manufacturers or customers of any acquired business due to changes in management and ownership; and - the inability to retain key employees of any acquired business.
+- exposure to unknown liabilities; - disruption of our business and diversion of our management's time and attention in order to manage a collaboration or develop acquired products, drug candidates or technologies; - · incurrence of substantial debt or dilutive issuances of equity securities to pay transaction consideration or costs; - higher-than-expected collaboration, acquisition or integration costs, write-downs of assets or goodwill or impairment charges, increased amortization expenses; - difficulty and cost in facilitating the collaboration or combining the operations and personnel of any acquired business; - impairment of relationships with key suppliers, manufacturers or customers of any acquired business due to changes in management and ownership; and - the inability to retain key employees of any acquired business.